UKCloud/documentation/articles/vmware/vmw-how-use-affinity-rules.md

     If you leave this option selected, if the rule cannot be met, the VMs added to the rule will not power on.

-7. In the *VMs in Rule* section, the VMs that you want to add to the rule.
+7. In the *VMs in Rule* section, select the VMs that you want to add to the rule.

     ![Create Affinity Rule dialog box](images/vmw-vcd-create-affinity-rule.png)